How to Get Rid of Razor Bumps

 Everyone wants to know how to get rid of razor bumps on bikini area skin.
 It is a truth universally acknowledged that when it comes to razor bumps, bikini razor bumps are the most uncomfortable—and the most common.
 And as it turns out, there's a specific reason for that.

 "The hair in the bikini area is coarse and thick," notes Kanchanapoomi Levin.
 "Therefore, people are more likely to shave with multiple passes, which exacerbates razor burn."

 Because the skin in that area is especially sensitive, it also requires the most care.
 "For the bikini area, I still recommend following a shave with cold water and an aftershave,” Butterfield tells The Knot.
 "That said, you want to stay as natural as possible, because let's be real: This is one area in which you don't want to risk it!"

+So, if you want to know how to get rid of razor bumps down there, keep it simple.
 Instead of the full lineup listed in the section above, stick to just the Boiron's Calendula Gel and the aloe vera—two natural products that can help you avoid razor burn without leaving you with a UTI.